-After three years of trying to find the time to participate in the shad run on the Rappahannock, I finally got out there last Friday.
+After three years of trying to find the time to participate in the shad run on the Rappahannock, I finally got there last Friday.
 I have to admit that I am tragically depressed after this experience.
 I can’t believe I didn’t make time to do this earlier.
-This was a fantastic great time!
+This was a fantastic, great time!

 As I looked up and down the river at the fishermen lining the main approach, I couldn’t help but think about what the shad’s perspective on this must be.
-As they look upstream and contemplate the crowds on either side I’m sure that the words of the famous poem “The Charge of the Light Brigade” by Alfred Tennyson echo in their small brains.
+As they look upstream and contemplate the crowds on either side, I’m sure that the words of the famous poem “The Charge of the Light Brigade” by Alfred Tennyson echo in their small brains.
 It’s so appropriate when you look at the first couple of stanzas:

 Half a league, half a league,